michaelrsweet/michaelrsweet.github.com/rasterview/index.md

 RasterView is a CUPS, PWG, and Apple raster file viewer.
 It basically allows you to look at the raster data produced by any of the standard CUPS RIP filters (`cgpdftoraster`, `imagetoraster`, `pdftoraster`, and `pstoraster`) or the `ipptransform` tool and is normally used to either test those filters or look at the data that is being sent to your raster printer driver or printer.

+Binaries are provided by me for Linux® on the snapcraft store and macOS® (10.14 and higher) on the Github download page.

 ![RasterView Screenshot](rasterview-ubuntu.png)